eriiic0225/wehelp_phase1/week5/README.md

 ## **Task 2: Create database and table in your MySQL server**

-### Create a new database named website. & Create a new table named member
+#### 👾Create a new database named website. & Create a new table named member

 ```bash
 mysql> CREATE DATABASE website;